-The Government of Georgia is in the process of preparing a Land Acquisition and Resettlement Plan (LARP) that identifies who will be affected by the project, estimates the economic impacts they will suffer, and determines how they will be compensated or have their incomes restored.
+With support from ADB and EBRD, the Government of Georgia has prepared a Land Acquisition and Resettlement Plan (LARP) for each of the two Lots.
+The LARPs identify who will be affected by the project, estimate the economic impacts they will suffer, and determines how they will be compensated or have their incomes restored.
 For the development of the project, it will be necessary to acquire about 240 land plots and houses located within (or in the immediate vicinity of) the footprint of the road, structures, and spoil areas.
-A LARP is being prepared by the government to address these issues.
 There may be cases where an affected person refuses to be resettled.
 In such cases, all efforts will be made to reach an agreement.
 In case an agreement cannot be reached, the provisions of eminent domain shall apply.